 An Inconvenient Truth

-An Inconvenient Truth is a documentary that shows the worsening condition of the planet and climate changes.
+An Inconvenient Truth is a documentary that shows the worsening condition of the planet and climate change.
 This documentary is an unbiased and uncensored version of the effects of human activities on the planet.
 The actual visuals include glaciers melting and falling in the ocean and what the rivers are going through.

 The actual documentary came out in 2006.
 But there’s a sequel to it that will show a more detailed and recent description of the events.
 In these documentaries, you can see former US vice president Al Gore and his campaign to raise awareness and train future climate activists.